apify/actor-scraper/docs/introduction/introduction.md

 | title | url |
 | ----- | --- |
 | Web Scraping, Data Extraction and Automation - Apify | https://apify.com |

+### Scraper Lifecycle
+Now that we're familiar with all the pieces in the puzzle, we'll quickly take a look at the scraper lifecycle, or in other words, what does the scraper actually do when it scrapes.
+It's quite straightforward.

+The scraper
+ 1. visits the first **Start URL** and waits for the page to load.
+ 2. executes the `pageFunction`.
+ 3. finds all the elements matching the **Link selector** and extracts their `href` attributes (URLs).
+ 4. uses the **Pseudo URLs** to filter the extracted URLs and throws away those that don't match.
+ 5. enqueues the matching URLs to the end of the crawling queue.
+ 6. closes the page and selects a new URL to visit, either from the Start URLs if there are any left, or from the beginning of the crawling queue.

+> When you're not using the request queue, the scraper just repeats the steps 1 and 2.
+You would not use the request queue when you already know all the URLs you want to visit.
+For example, when you have a pre-existing list of a thousand URLs that you uploaded as a text file.
+Or when scraping just a single URL.

 ## Scraping basics
 We've covered all the concepts that we need to understand to successfully scrape the data in our goal,